chiefbiiko/bwt/spec.md

 + obtain a seed by generating 32 bytes from a CSPRNG

-+ create the secret key by clearing bit 0, 1, 2, 255 and setting bit 254 of the
++ obtain the secret key by clearing bit 0, 1, 2, 255 and setting bit 254 of the
 seed

 + zero out the seed memory

-+ create the public key by performing a Curve25519 scalar multiplication of the secret key and the constant value 9
++ obtain the public key by performing a Curve25519 scalar multiplication of the secret key and the constant value 9

 + assert that the public key is not among the set defined in [Public Key Validation](#public-key-validation)

+  + if the public key is in fact of low order, the corresponding secret key memory must be zeroed - thereafter, implementations are free to either fallback to another key pair generation attempt, throw an error, or return a null value

-+ create the kid as 16 cryptographically secure pseudo random bytes
++ obtain the kid by generating 16 bytes from a CSPRNG

 **Outputs:** secret key, public key, kid